Microsoft Dynamics 365 On-Premise & Cloud Compared

 Your database is protected on Microsoft's secure servers in the UK that are accessed through a web connection.
-Just increase users or add more capabilities whenever you need and rely on our ongoing Dynamics 365 managed service and support.
+Just increase users or add more capabilities whenever you need and rely on our Dynamics 365 managed service.

 - Implement Dynamics quickly without in house IT resources or incurring hardware expense